-Based from true story, primarily a conflict between two youth gangs, 14-year-old young boy's girlfriend conflict with the head of the gang for unclear reason, until finally there was a painfully incident.
+Based on a true story, primarily on a conflict between two youth gangs, a 14-year-old boy's girlfriend conflicts with the head of one gang for an unclear reason, until finally the conflict comes to a violent climax.

 Each member of a family in Taipei asks hard questions about life's meaning as they live through everyday quandaries.
 NJ is morose: his brother owes him money, his mother is in a coma, his wife suffers a spiritual crisis when she finds her life a blank, his business partners make bad decisions against his advice, and he reconnects with his first love 30 years after he dumped her.
 His teenage daughter Ting-Ting watches emotions roil in their neighbors' flat and is experiencing the first stirrings of love.
 His 8-year-old son Yang-Yang is laconic like his dad and pursues truth with the help of a camera.
 "Why is the world so different from what we think it is?" asks Ting-Ting.
 Written by

 35 of 54 people found this review helpful.